neume-network/website/README.md

-# documents
+# website
-* A place for all public document
+* a place for building out the website
-# guidelines
-* Use .pdf or .md

 # licence
 * see LICENCE file